awbla/awbla-student-workflow/content/2-photography.md

 #### Position your Camera
 It is important to position your camera in the exact environment where you plan on taking photos before you change any of the following settings.

 - We suggest starting with your camera and tripod positioned on the same horizontal plane as your object- e.g. your camera should be aligned directly with the center of your object.
 You’ll move it up and down later.
 Use a tripod that has an adjustable central pole so that you don’t have to move the feet of the tripod, but just the camera up or down.
-Make sure you position the central pole in the middle of its height range so that you are able to adjust up or down later.
+Make sure you position the central pole in the middle of its height range so that you are able to adjust up or down later. __Picture__
+- Taping where the tripods feet are on the floor can help to make sure you don't move the tripod and is recommended for beginners. __Picture__
 - Check to make sure your camera base is level.
-- Place your object in the center of the turntable and position your camera tripod such that the entire object is visible.
-Make sure that when you rotate the object it doesn’t move out of the frame!
-If possible, avoid including the edges of the lightbox or edge of your black background in the photo frame; this will make masking much easier later on.
+- Place your object in the center of the turntable and position your camera tripod such that the entire object is visible. __Make sure that when you rotate the object it doesn’t move out of the frame!__ If possible, avoid including the edges of the lightbox or edge of your black background in the photo frame; this will make masking much easier later on.
-- Lighting: You want your object to be illuminated with diffused light to minimize shadows.
-LED lights with tripods and filters are available to check out.
-Position lights to shine towards the front of the object but still behind the white-box sides.
+- Lighting: You want your object to be as well illuminated as possible while minimizing glare.
+Experiment with placing the lights and adjusting the heights using the provided mini wooden blocks.

-#### Camera Adjustments
+#### Staging and Camera Adjustments
-There are four critical settings on a DSLR you want to be aware of: ISO, white balance, aperture (f/stop), and shutter speed.
-All cameras are different and the target numbers will depend on the environment in which you are shooting.
-All four of these settings are inter-related.
-It is important to have a sense of how changing one setting will impact the others.

-1. **Focus and Zoom.** Zoom: Set your lens to properly frame the subject and use painters tape to tape down the setting.
-(If you have a prime lens you can skip this step.)
-DO NOT ZOOM your lens while shooting the subject.
-Zoom to one setting and lock it down!
-- Focus: Set the camera to manual focus OR use auto focus to set the focus distance then switch the camera to manual focus.
-Tape the focus lens with painter’s tape after setting the focus.
-- *Keeping the same focus and zoom will ensure your photos are consistent.
-You may need to adjust the focus when you move your camera to different heights.
-Just make sure you don’t change any of the other settings!*
-2. **ISO.** Set your camera to within the 100-200 ISO range.
-- *The ISO setting on your camera allows you to control its sensitivity to light.
-Typically, you set the ISO based on how bright your setting is-the brighter the environment, the lower the ISO.
-However, a higher ISO, i.e. more light-sensitive, the more noise you introduce into your photo.
-For Photogrammetry we want to reduce noise by setting a low ISO.
-(Note that this will increase exposure time which is OK since the camera is on a tripod.)*
-3. **White Balance.** Set your white balance.
-- *This setting helps you balance the quality of light and color.
-Setting white balance helps whites actually render white in your photo.
-The light in your environment exists on a spectrum between warmer light (toward the red end of the spectrum) and cooler (towards the blue spectrum).
-To adjust your white balance you’ll measure the temperature of the light on a gray card (measured in degrees Kelvin) and adjust your camera accordingly.
-Note that on cheaper DSLR cameras you can’t control for the white balance, but if capturing an accurate representation of the surface color of your object is important to you, then you should find a camera that has this adjustement.*
-4. **Aperture.** Set your camera to a low f/stop around f8 to f11.
-- *Aperture, also called f/stop, controls the opening of the lens on your camera.
-The lower the aperture number, the wider the opening in the lens, which provides less depth-of-field i.e. a blurrier background.
-The higher the aperture number, the smaller the opening in the lens and therefore the greater the depth of field, and the sharper the background will be.
-We want to ensure that the entire object is fully within the depth of field.
-(Note there is an inverse relationship between shutter speed and aperture.)*
-5. **Shutter speed.** If you are working in aperture priority (A or AV) mode skip this step!
-The camera will adjust the shutter speed accordingly.
-Most likely, you’ll be setting your camera to a 1/80 shutter speed or higher depending on the light quality.
-- *The shutter speed is the amount of time the shutter on your camera is open.
-Shutter speed is measured in fractions of seconds, so you’ll see on your camera screen a fraction 1/1000 to 1/8 (shown as 0“etc. Since we’re using a tripod here, we avoid some issues with stability and slow shutter speeds resulting in blurry photos.
-With the tripod we want to set the shutter speed very slow (higher number) to allow for the low amount of light coming in due to the smaller apertures (high fstop) and low ISO settings.
-Use a quick release while taking photos so as not to shake the camera during shutter release.*

-#### Test out your settings!
+Begin by putting your dusted artifact onto the center of the turntable.
+Push down on the base of the adhereing clay to make sure there is a good attachment.
+If the object falls over you will have to like repowdered it and for sure redo that photo set.

+Each artifact will have 6 complete rotations taken.
+The first set are three, 360 views of the object, taken from three different heights.
+We then flip the object upside down, which involves re-powdering and re-attaching it with clay to the turntable, and repeat the process.
+The end result for each object will be six folder sets that contain the photos comprising each view.

+For this process to work correctly, we must hold as many variables identical as possible.
+Below are lists of what settings will change and when:

+-For the whole shoot we __must__ use the same:
+__ISO/film speed__
+__Aperture/f-stop__
+__Zoom/focal distance__
+__positioning of the feet of tripod (aka we cannot move the tripod closer or further)__

+Practically these steps mean once we start shooting we cannot change the zoom of the camera, either intenbtionally to capture more or less information, or by accident via bumping it.
+We also must not use a mode that automatically changes the aperture/f-stop.
+The ISO is the least likely to be changed inadvertently over the coruse of the shoot.

+For each view of the object these settings will change:

+__the focus will change for each view (horizontal, mid, high) but must be held consistent within that view__ __DO NOT use autofocus__

+Steps:
+1. Place object into center of turntable and scurely adhere to base with clay.
+If the object falls over you must restart the whole series for that View (aka redo all three heights).
+2. Power lights up to maximum brightness using the controller and place to light the object.
+3. Position the camera so it is exactly level with the object. __Picture__
+4. Adjust the camera to Aperture priority mode and set the aperture to F/11 or F/13.
+5. Test how well the camera is focusing by using the autozoom and seeing how many points register as focusing by half way depressing the shutter or touching the touch screen.
+6. If not enough appears to be in focus, adjust the tripod's distance from the camera or adjust the zoom on the camera.
+Do not go below 24mm on the zoom.
+Expect to be about around 50-75mm most of the time.
+7. Once you have achieved satisfactory focusing options, test that the tripod distance will work at the more extreme angle by raising the tripod to the max height and more extreme top down view angle. __Picture__.
+8. Once you have a good balance of zoom and tripod distance that gets the whole object with as many focus points as possible at both the extreme ends of the sequence (the horizontal view and the max upright view), use tape to mark the tripod's foot placement and to hold the camera's zoom. __Picture__.
+9. Test that there is enough lighting by confirming with a few test shots that the camera is shooting at 1/40 or faster.
+If you see the camera is doing a lower setting, motion/blur can be introduced by the longer shutter times and you need to get more light.
+10. Set the camera to be in manual focus.
+The easiest way to do this while getting sharp focus throughout is to have the camera in Autofocus mode and taking a picture with that setting first.
+Then, __without moving the focus rings__ set the lens back to manual focus.
+Your shot should now be at the same autofocus exposure, but set in manual mode.
+What this means is that the camera won't autofocus on each turn of the base, but instead preserve that original focus throughout.
+11. Open the Foldio App and ensure the camera is connect by clicking Test Shot.
+If you're using the system for the first time, you may need to connect to the foldio turnable (under settings).
+Once connected there, click the Camera 360 setting and under "Camera Brand" select Canon.
+Click "Test Shot" and confirm that the camera has taken a picture.
+12. For the foldio rotate, use the 24 photos setting.
+Make sure to position the turntable with the zero degree mark facing the front of the shot.
+The foldio has a setting that accounts for the delay in communicating with the camera.
+If you notice the camera can't keep up with the base, contact the digitization manager about how to change that timer to a longer amount.
+13. Allow the foldio rotate to complete a complete 360 rotation of the object.
+Make sure to use the start and stop markers to indicate when you are starting and stopping each level.
+For each clay setting you will take a horizontal view, a mid view, and a high view.
+14. Move the camera to a mid height setting, about halfway up the pole that raises the camera head up. __Picture__
+15. Repeat the focusing step (Step 10) of switching to Autofocus and then back to manual. __DO NOT CHANGE THE APERTURE or any other settings__.
+16. Use the foldio app to make a 360 rotation at this second level.
+17. Make sure to measure the tripod height and make a note of it for when you shoot View 2 - Level 2.
+18. Repeat the process for the highest view.
+19. Flip the artifact, redust, and start the process over from the horizontal level.
+The camera will need to be refocused for each level.
+Do not change other camera settings.

+#### Evaluating photos
-Take a few sample photos and check them on the view screen.
+Whenever you have a change in the set-up, take a few sample photos and check them on the view screen.

-- Are they in focus?
+- Is the object in focus?
 - Is the depth of field deep enough?
-- Is there too much noise? (check for anomalous color patches on the object)
 - Check your lighting: Is the object casting any dark shadows?
-- Is the lighting creating halos or flares?
-- Does the color on the object look accurate?
-Not too warm (orangey-reddish) not to cool (bluish)?
+- Are the lights in the shot?
 - Is the image too dark or too light?
-If too dark, try to slow down the shutter speed (e.g. increase from a 1/3” shutter speed to 1/2”).
-If the object is washed out, or details in the background are too visible, try to speed up the shutter speed.
 - Is your camera tripod positioned such that the entire object is visible, and the edges of the lightbox aren’t visible in the frame?
 - Is the object centered on the turntable so that when you rotate it, it will stay centered in your frame?
-- Is there dust or debris on the black background?
+- Is there dust or debris on the background?
 If so, use the lint roller to get rid of it!
 - Write down your ISO, F/stop and shutter speed settings for the first round of photos in case something happens with the settings when you move your camera to a new angle and change the focus.

-You’re ready to start shooting!

-{:#step3}
-### Step 3: Taking Photos
-For the photogrammetry software to work you need redundant subject capture, which mean you want to make sure you have overlapping data of your object.
-This means following a 2/3rds rule of overlapping images: 2/3rds of the previous image should be visible in each subsequent photo as you rotate the object.
-The same 2/3rds principle applies to the vertical axis of the object.
-Take three rows of overlapping images at three different heights.

-- **Central Position.** Rotate the turntable on 10 degree increments, taking 36 photos total.
-- **Lower Position.** lower the central pole of the camera on the tripod to change the camera perspective.
-Do not move the feet.
-Adjust the angle of the camera to point slightly upwards so your object is still in the center of your frame.
-Adjust your focus if necessary.
-Do not change any other settings on your camera.
-Rotate the turntable on 10 degree increments, taking 36 photos total.
-- **Upper Position.** Raise the camera on the tripod and adjust the angle of the camera to point downwards so your object is still in the center of your frame.
-Adjust your focus if necessary.
-Do not change any other settings on your camera.
-Rotate the turntable on 10 degree increments, taking 36 photos total.
-- Take photos with Scale bars.
-- Take photos with color bar and/or gray card
-- Take a photo of the turntable without the object
-- Turn the object upside-down and follow steps 1-3.

-You’re ready to process your photographs!